 Inquiries regarding the University's student-related nondiscrimination policies may be directed to the Director of the Office for the Prevention of Harassment and Discrimination (OPHD).
 Email: firstname.lastname@example.org; or telephone: 510-643-7985.
-Complaints of discrimination should be directed to OPHD, as above.
+Complaints of discrimination should also be directed to OPHD.

 Sexual Harassment and Violence Policy

 The University of California is committed to creating and maintaining a community free of sexual violence and sexual harassment.
 Sexual violence and sexual harassment violate both law and University policy.
 Any member of the University community may report conduct that may constitute sexual violence, sexual harassment, retaliation, and other prohibited behavior (“Prohibited Conduct”).
 The University will respond promptly and equitably to such reports, and will take appropriate action to stop, prevent, and remedy the Prohibited Conduct, and when necessary, to discipline the Respondent.